wumm-project/wumm-project.github.io/TRIZ-Club-Minsk.md

 ### 3.7: 29 Apr 2020

+__Igor Devojno.
+TRIZ as a tool to formulate the right questions, or how to make meetings more constructive. __

+Igor Devojno explains how TRIZ helps to formulate the right questions.
+This "skill" has many applications.
+One of them is to increase the constructiveness of meetings.

 ### 3.6: 26 Feb 2020

 __Alexander Solodkin.
-RCA - Identifying root problems in organisational systems__
+RCA - Identifying root problems in organisational systems.  __

 <https://www.youtube.com/watch?v=lGPtxpy7oys>

 ### 3.5: 29 Jan 2020

-__Andrey Kurian, Igor Devoyno.
-What is the difference between inventive tasks in technical and business systems__
+__Andrey Kurian, Igor Devojno.
+What is the difference between inventive tasks in technical and business systems. __

 <https://www.youtube.com/watch?v=nHdV1hpLxv8>

 ### 3.4: 18 Dec 2019

+__Andrey Kurian.
+Value-Conflict Mapping for product improvement. __

 ### 3.3: 27 Nov 2019